bossanova808/repository.bossanova808/staging/script.xsqueeze/README.txt

 ..this will give you a text based Squeezeslave player right on your command line so you can quickly trigger audio to test etc.

-Later on, choosing audio outputs will probably be added directly to the add on.

 ********************************************************************************
-5. GENERAL ISSUES (can't start server/player errors)
+6. GENERAL ISSUES (can't start server/player errors)

 If you're experiencing general issues, the best thing is to simplify things and make sure squeezeslave outside of XBMC works ok.